 Complete this section using the address where you want your 1099-MISC to be mailed.

-If you're a sole proprietor, enter your Social Security number in Part II even if you have an EIN.
-Enter the owner's SSN or EIN if you're a single member LLC disregarded entity.
-And if you're part of a multiple member LLC that's classified as a corporation or partnership, enter the entity's EIN.
+If you're a sole proprietor, enter your Social Security number in Part I even if you have an EIN.

-In the Part III section, you must certify that the information you've provided is correct, especially as it relates to your taxpayer identification number, your exemption from backup withholding, and your FATCA reporting status.
-This is a legal document, so read and follow the certification instructions carefully.
+You must certify that the information you've provided is correct, especially as it relates to your taxpayer identification number, your exemption from backup withholding, and your FATCA reporting status.
+If the information isn't correct or you included false information, you could be charged with a crime.
+Read and follow the certification instructions carefully.